 Like most American national parks (certainly the ones I’ve been to) you need to pay an entrance fee, in this case $25 for a car, which gets you seven-day access.
 It might seem a lot, but I have no problem with it, since all the money goes to the upkeep of the park.
 The parks are also very accessible (which is partly where the money goes).

 My destination that evening was Skull Rock, a 20-minute drive into the park.
 I could have gone further, and, with hindsight, maybe I should have done, but I was aware that night was coming and I didn’t want to spend all my time in the car.
 In that sense, Skull Rock seemed like a good compromise.

-Even on that short drive, I went through some fairly dramatic scenery, with a climb up a long valley, mountains (the same ones I could see from my motel) to my right before turning right (west) to drive up into the foothills of the mountains themselves, which is where you find Skull Rock.
-In all, from the park entrance, it’s about 16km and a climb of around 600m.
+Even on that short drive, I went through some fairly dramatic scenery, climbing up a long valley, with mountains to my right (the same ones I could see from my motel) before turning right (west) to drive up into the foothills of the mountains themselves, which is where you find Skull Rock.
+In all, from the park entrance, it’s about 10 miles and a climb of around 600 m.

-When I got to Skull Rock, I parked up across the road and, with about 30 minutes to go until sunset, I decided to walk the Skull Rock Trail, a relatively well-marked, 3km circular trail that would bring me back to my car (which was at the eastern end of the loop) and, hopefully, give me a good view of the sunset along the way.
+When I got to Skull Rock, I parked across the road and, with about 30 minutes left before sunset, I decided to walk the Skull Rock Trail, a relatively well-marked, 3 km circular trail that would bring me back to my car (which was at the eastern end of the loop) and, hopefully, give me a good view of the sunset along the way.

 The trail took me through a magical landscape of desert scrub, with weird, wind-eroded rock formations (Skull Rock being the most obvious of them), plus a variety of the local flora, including my first Joshua Trees, which are members of the genus Yucca (although I believe that they are actually trees: biology is not my strong point!).